Zadigo/nuxt-ganalytics/README.md

 }
 ```

-Events are built using the `defineEvent` function, which allows you to define the event [name and its parameters](https://event).
+Events are built using the `defineEvent` function, which allows you correctly structure the [name and parameters](https://event) required in certain events.
-The `sendEvent` function can then be used to send the event to GA4 or GTM.
+As the example shows above, combined with the `sendEvent` function, you can then trigger an event to the layer.

+### NuxtAnalytics Component - Sending events

-Another way to send events to Google Analytics 4 is by using the `NuxtAnalytics` component.
-You can wrap elements in your template that
+Another way to trigger events is by using the `NuxtAnalytics` component.
+You can wrap elements in your template
-that will be used to send an event and then use triggers like `@click` to send when the element is clicked or interracted with.
+that will be then used to send an event by using the `sendTemplateEvent`.
+Associated with template event generators like `@click`, an event will be triggered when
+the element interracted with.

 ```vue
 <template>